-A Distributed Denial of Service (DDoS) attack is a malicious attempt to make service unavailable by blocking the network bandwidth or overwhelming the system of the target server with a flood of Internet traffic.
+A Distributed Denial of Service (DDoS) attack is a malicious attempt to make a targeted server unavailable by blocking its network bandwidth or overwhelming its system with a flood of Internet traffic.

-A network layer DDoS attack attempts to make service unavailable by blocking the network bandwidth to exhaust system layer resources of the target server using a flood of Internet traffic.
+A network layer DDoS attack attempts to make a targeted server unavailable to its intended users by blocking its network bandwidth and exhaust its system layer resources with a flood of Internet traffic.

-Common attacks include SYN Flood, ACK Flood, UDP Flood, ICMP Flood, and DNS/NTP/SSDP/memcached attacks.
+Common attacks include SYN Flood, ACK Flood, UDP Flood, ICMP Flood, and DNS/NTP/SSDP/Memcached reflection attacks.

-A CC attack is a malicious attempt to make service unavailable by occupying application layer resources and exhausting the processing performance of the target server.
+A CC attack is a malicious attempt to make a targeted server unavailable by occupying its application layer resources and exhausting its processing capacity.

-Common attacks include GET/POST Flood, Layer-4 CC, and Connection Flood based on HTTP/HTTPS.
+Common attacks include HTTP/HTTPS-based GET/POST Flood, Layer-4 CC, and Connection Flood attacks, etc.

-The protection bandwidth consists of the base protection bandwidth and elastic protection bandwidth.
+There are two types of protection bandwidth: base protection bandwidth and elastic protection bandwidth.

 Elastic protection is disabled by default.
-Enable elastic protection after checking the related costs of this service.
+If you need the feature, please check the pricing and billing information and enable it yourself.
 You can adjust the elastic protection bandwidth as required.

 For example, assume that you have purchased 20 Gbps of base protection bandwidth and set the elastic protection bandwidth as 50 Gbps.
-If the actual peak attack bandwidth of the day is 35 Gbps, then you need to pay elastic protection fees according to the tier of 30-40 Gbps.
+If the actual peak attack bandwidth of the day is 35 Gbps, you will need to pay for the elastic protection according to the price of the 30-40 Gbps tier.

 For more information, please see Billing Overview.

-If the public network traffic of the target IP exceeds the set protection threshold, Tencent Cloud Anti-DDoS service will automatically cleanse the inbound public network traffic of the target IP.
-The BGP routing protocol redirects the traffic of the original network path to the DDoS cleansing devices of the Anti-DDoS service.
-The cleansing devices identify the traffic of the IP, discard the attack traffic, then forward the clean traffic to the target IP.
+If the public network traffic of the target IP exceeds the pre-set protection threshold, Tencent Cloud Anti-DDoS service will automatically cleanse the inbound public network traffic of the target IP.
+With the Anti-DDoS routing protocol, the traffic will be redirected to the DDoS cleansing devices which will analyze the traffic, discard the attack traffic, and forward the clean traffic back to the target IP.

-In general, cleansing does not influence regular access, except for special occasions or when the cleansing policy is incorrectly configured.
+In general, cleansing does not affect access except on special occasions or when the cleansing policy is configured improperly.

-The blocking period is 2 hours by default.
-The actual duration can be up to 24 hours, depending on the triggering times and peak attack bandwidth.
+An attacked IP is blocked for 2 hours by default.
+The actual duration can be up to 24 hours depending on how many times the IP is blocked and how high the peak attack bandwidth is.

-For users with frequent blocks, Tencent Cloud reserves the right to extend the duration and reduce the threshold.
+For IPs that are blocked extra frequently, Tencent Cloud reserves the right to extend the duration and lower the threshold.

-Tencent Cloud reduces the cost by sharing the infrastructure, with one public IP being shared among all users.
-When a large traffic attack occurs, the entire Tencent Cloud network may be affected, in addition to the target servers.
-To protect other servers and to ensure the network stability, we need to block the target server IP.
+Tencent Cloud reduces costs of using clouds by sharing the infrastructure, with one public IP shared among all users.
+When a large traffic attack occurs, the entire Tencent Cloud network may be affected, not only the target servers.
+To protect other users and ensure network stability, we have to block the target server IP.